 When bm_pred_offd_sign_flag[ n ] is not present, it is inferred to be 0.

 Sample pred mode data semantics

-The sample pred mode data syntax specifes the mode SamplePredMode for the sample wise prediction on a block.
+The sample pred mode data syntax specifes the mode SamplePredMode for the sample-wise prediction on a block.
 The supported options for SamplePredMode and their name and meaning are delinated in Table 6-25.